What Is Resource Allocation in Project Management?

 5. Keep Track of Your Project Resources

-It’s a problem when you’re so focused on the process that you neglect to lift your head up from the resource allocation plan to note what’s actually happening.
+It’s a problem when you’re so focused on the process that you neglect to lift your head from the resource allocation plan to note what’s happening.
 This isn’t merely tracking your estimates against actual progress in the project, though that’s important, too.

 You should always be aware of the state of your resources.
 For example, what’s the schedule for your team, are any taking vacation time, are they sick, etc.?
 Also, what’s the duration of the lease for the site or equipment?
 These are important questions to ask when scheduling resources.